 Your first thought is probably going to be, having played the game, that some of the coolest merchandise in history could be made with the Doom aesthetic in mind.
 There are obvious amounts of insane passion that went into creating the Doom world, with, frankly, some of the most lovingly created bio-mechanical demon designs in history.

 But have the merchandise makers capitalised on this opportunity?

-You’re probably already settling in for some relaxing real money slots Australia, the exact opposite of Doom Eternal, and a fine way to calm your nerves.
+You’re probably already settling in for some relaxing real money Australian slots online, the exact opposite of Doom Eternal, and a fine way to calm your nerves.
 Switch over to the Bethesda online store and you’ll get an idea of what’s available.
 Yes, it’s a veritable buffet of Doom themed stuff, some of which is pretty cool, some of which is a little underwhelming.

 The coolest things by far are the statues.
 Though they are admittedly awfully pricey, costing you more than the game itself, they capture what was great about the game.
 A Marauder statue, complete with lovingly detailed axe, is probably the best, with the official Doom Slayer statue coming in at a close second.
 However, why they decided to go with the zombie version of the Slayer is a bit of head scratcher.

 Considerably cheaper action figures are also available, with a Slayer Phobos and the Marauder once again depicted in all their glory.
 For those who like something a little more quirky, the Doom lighter and flask set is also pretty neat.
 The lighter more than the flask, which is a black Zippo featuring a bold red Slayer symbol.

 As far as merchandise goes, most want something that captures the essence of the game.
 To that end, action figures and lighters are a good idea.
 A not so good idea, at least as far as we’re concerned, are things like Doom themed handbags.
 Perhaps they have some appeal to someone, but the concept strikes as a little tacky.